delmosaurio/stringbuilder/README.md

 ### build html

-NOTE: The idea of this example is show you how create parts of one output string separately and then combine all of them, if you need makes html can use an template engine like [handlebars](http://handlebarsjs.com/), this is only an example
+NOTE: The idea of this example is show you how create parts of one output string separately and then combine all of them, if you need makes html can use a template engine like [handlebars](http://handlebarsjs.com/), this is only an example

 ```js
 var html = new StringBuilder()